Csabi99/Manguszta/README.md

 1. Open [http://localhost:8888](http://localhost:8888) in your browser
-2. Execute the cells one after the other to train the model and evaluate it
+2. Execute the cells in baseline.ipynb one after the other to train the model and evaluate it